opencog/generate/README.md

 problem.
-The image above was generated with [this example code](./examples/export-to-gml.scm); it shows a random network, with all links and nodes being of the same type, and the node arity (number of connections) being Zipfian-dsitributed (that's why most nodes have only one connection, and only one has six connections).
+The image above was generated with [this example code](./examples/export-to-gml.scm); it shows a random network, with all links and nodes being of the same type, and the node arity (number of connections) being Zipfian-distributed (that's why most nodes have only one connection, and only one has six connections).

 ## Sheaves, germs and syntax